praveen07-creater/praveen07-creater/README.md

 ---

 ### 🧑‍💻 About Me
-- 🎓 I'm a BTech Data Science student at VIT Bhopal
+- 🎓 I'm a integrated Mtech Data Science student at VIT Bhopal
 - 🛠️ Currently working on a Fake News Detection project
 - 💡 Passionate about AI, ML, and real-world problem solving
 - 🌱 Always learning something new